 Sort of opposite of major chords, minor chords sound more dark and sad.
 You’ll find that playing a song in a major key, it still has minor chords in it.
 Learn all of the minor chords for every major you learned above and you will have a great foundation for becoming a proficient guitarist.

 Barre chords are chords that are played with the first finger barring across several strings.
 Once you learn a few barre chords and get used to using your first finger in this way, it really opens up the fretboard to play chords all over the neck.
 Here are a few examples of barre chords below.
 See if you can come up with even more chords by changing the root note of the chord.

 Power chords are guitar chords played with just two notes, the root and the 5th.
 The 3rd is left out of power chords, and because of this the power chord has neither a major nor a minor sound.
 Here are a few examples, as you can see these are very simple guitar chords.
 Once you know one, you know them all.

 There are several types of 7th chords, but the most common ones are the dominant 7ths.
 There are also major 7th’s (maj7) and minor 7ths (m7).

 Dominant 7th’s are common found in blues and rock chord progressions.

-These chords have a unique sound, and are common chords in jazz.
+Major 7th chords (abbreviated as maj7 in chord names) have a unique sound, and are common chords in jazz.
 These are great to learn if you are getting into jazz guitar.